SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-14.md

 ### Points to remember
 - How to check logs? ---> sudo less /var/log/messages
-- To check the remote connections or ports use "netstat -lntp" command.
+- To check the remote connections (or) ports ? "netstat -lntp" command.
 - Shellscript is nothing but keeping all the individual Linux commands in one file, which was used while doing manuall configuration.
 - To remove any installed package in the server "sudo yum remove <package_name> -y"
-- To check installed or not "yum list installed | grep <package_name>"
+- To check any particular package is installed or not "yum list installed | grep <package_name>"
 - To remove file "rm -rf <file_name>"